Brand Names: Kyprolis

 - Where can I get more information (Kyprolis)?

 What is carfilzomib (Kyprolis)?

-Carfilzomib is usually given after other medicines did not work or have stopped working.
+Carfilzomib is given after other medicines did not work or have stopped working.

 Carfilzomib may also be used for purposes not listed in this medication guide.

 What are the possible side effects of carfilzomib (Kyprolis)?